sdgilley/content-maintenance/docs/code-snippets.md

     python find-snippets.py
     ```

-1. If changes to CODEOWNERS-xx.txt and refs-found-xx.csv files appear, commit them to sdgilley/content-maintenance.
+1. If changes to **CODEOWNERS-xx.txt** and **refs-found.csv** files appear, commit them to sdgilley/content-maintenance.
 You can do this from a Codespace, but if you're on main, you'll first need to switch to a new branch.
 Create a PR and let me know so I can merge it.
 (If you're the one maintaining the snippets for the month, no hurry on the PR - just make sure you commit changes before the end of the month so the next person has the right versions of these files.)
 1. You can ignore any other txt or csv files that are changed.
 1. If changes to CODEOWNERS-azureml-examples.txt appear, copy the content and commit to [azureml-examples CODEOWNERS](https://github.com/Azure/azureml-examples/blob/main/.github/CODEOWNERS) file.
 1. If changes to CODEOWNERS-foundry-samples.txt appear, copy the content and commit to [azureml-examples CODEOWNERS](https://github.com/Azure-AI-Foundry/foundry-samples/blob/main/.github/CODEOWNERS) file.